Kathy Sheehy

-Kathy Sheehy (born April 26, 1970), nicknamed "Gubba", is an American water polo player, who won the silver medal at the 2000 Summer Olympics and was inducted into the USA Water Polo Hall of Fame in 2010.
+Kathy Sheehy (born April 26, 1970), nicknamed "Gubba", is an American water polo player, who competed for Cuesta College and San Diego State and won the silver medal at the 2000 Summer Olympics in Sydney, the inaugural Olympic event for women's water polo.
+Since retiring as an elite competitor in 2000, she has served as a water polo coach for both high school and college teams, and was inducted into the USA Water Polo Hall of Fame in 2010.